rithin-pullela-aws/opensearch-mcp-server-py/USER_GUIDE.md

 - The script is compatible with any LLM that integrates with LangChain and supports tool calling
 - Make sure the OpenSearch MCP server is running before executing the script
 - Configure authentication and environment variables as needed

+## Streaming Server

+The OpenSearch MCP server supports a streaming transport that includes both SSE and HTTP streaming.
+The previous SSE server is now part of the streaming server and will be deprecated in the future.
+Use the streaming transport for all new integrations.